DiyorbekAzimqulov/ybky_2023_backend/README.md

-# ybky_2023_backend
+# YBKY project

-It is an assignments and literature for YBKY project by Azimjon Pulatov
+## 1. Introduction

+It serves for anyone who is interested in developing backend applications.
+All assignments are grouped and explained in detail.